NBISweden/snoeijs_12S/README.md

 3. The `db_12S_stats.Rmd` file contains RMarkdown to generate a report about the created database.
 Fish pictures come from the Internet and they may be under some license so do not use them freely in a publication without checking this!

-~~You can see rendered report [here](https://htmlpreview.github.io/?https://www.dropbox.com/s/en4m8s7qasp0g0m/db_12S_stats.html?dl=0).~~
+You can see rendered report [here](https://htmlpreview.github.io/?https://www.dropbox.com/s/en4m8s7qasp0g0m/db_12S_stats.html?dl=1).
-To see rendered version of the report, clone the repo and open the html file locally.
-No preview on GitHub as long as the repo is private.]